 - Maintaining flexibility for arrangements around reflections, note taking or discussions.
 During busy times there are plenty of opportunities for learning and developing capabilities, but there may not be time for formal assessments or full reflections.
 You might consider making brief notes after a shift and returning to them later to record full reflections, discuss with supervisors or complete formal assessments when time allows.

 - Reviewing your evidence logs and assessment guides.
-The assessment table for the 2022/23 training year was revised but retains many of the modifications put in during the COVID-19 pandemic ) and the number of mandatory assessments is small.
-Learning and development can be evidenced in many ways including reflection and using the ‘service experience’ category in the development log.
+The current assessment table is in our Assessment guide and the number of mandatory assessments remains small.
+Learning and development can be evidenced in many ways, including reflections and the wide range of developmental logs.

-- Exception reporting in England: Trainees should continue to exception report for missed training opportunities, even when this is unavoidable due to exceptional service pressures.
+- Exception reporting in England: Postgraduate doctors in training (PGDiT) should continue to exception report for missed training opportunities, even when this is unavoidable due to exceptional service pressures.
 This helps departments to evidence training and service gaps and work towards solutions.

 We have also put together some general FAQs for all members on industrial action.